Collateral Information

 Fixed rate loan margins are displayed within the more detailed margins tables based on coupon and time remaining to maturity.
 Floating rate loan margins are displayed within the more detailed tables based on credit spread and time remaining to maturity.
 Margins for credit card receivables are published on the main Loans Margins Table.

-In-Scope institutions will receive a margin within the published range found in the detailed margins tables.
+In-scope institutions receive a margin within the published range found in the detailed margins tables.
 The range of values in each cell represents the minimum, the median, and the maximum margin that could be applied to pledged loan collateral.

 To confirm the specific margin applied to pledged collateral, contact your local Reserve Bank.